danwardvs/Mouse-Math/README.md

 A simple little program that displays the distance to mouse and the angle of the mouse.

-Compiled with allegro 4.4, alpng, and math.h
+Compiled with allegro 4.4, alpng, cmath, and vector

 Controls
 ===========